yoctoproject/poky/documentation/dev-manual/common-tasks.rst

    The OpenEmbedded build system does not maintain ``PR`` information as part of the shared state (sstate) packages.
-If you maintain an sstate feed, its expected that either all your building systems that contribute to the sstate feed use a shared PR Service, or you do not run a PR Service on any of your building systems.
+If you maintain an sstate feed, it's expected that either all your building systems that contribute to the sstate feed use a shared PR Service, or you do not run a PR Service on any of your building systems.
 Having some systems use a PR Service while others do not leads to obvious problems.